Stroke Patient Story

 At least it was the hardest part up till that moment.
 Once Susan had been transported back at Trinity for rehab, she says she learned what "hard" really meant.

 "I was lucky," she says.
 "My stroke was caught immediately, and I was in great hospital.
 But I had serious problems.
 My face still drooped.
 My right side was weak.
 I had to learn how to walk and talk and even remember things again."

 Susan credits Trinity physical, speech and occupational therapists with her recovery.

 "They worked me so hard, but I kept up with them," she says.
 "I was determined to get back to work, to get my lifestyle back.
 They were a God-send."

-After nearly five months - and countless word-find puzzles, physical exercises and other rehab activities - Susan returned to work as the Performing Arts and Arts-in-Education Director at Quad City Arts.
+After nearly five months - and countless word-find puzzles, physical exercises and other rehab activities - Susan was able to return to work.

 "I still forget words sometimes but my face doesn't droop anymore," she laughs.
 Susan says her laughter is a coping response when she can't recall a word or deliver a sentence perfectly.
 "Imagine where I'd be if not for the fast acting emergency team at Trinity.
 I'm so grateful!"